Daloa Sassandra-marahoue, Ivory Coast Travel Guide

 Daloa does not stage a show for visitors; it simply is, and in its genuine existence, it offers a profound travel experience.

 Daloa sits in the central-western part of Ivory Coast, acting as the administrative capital of the Haut-Sassandra region and a major city within the Sassandra-Marahoué district.
 Its location places it firmly within the country's agricultural heartland.
-The city lies approximately 380 kilometers (236 miles) northwest of Abidjan, the financial capital, and roughly 140 kilometers (87 miles) west of Yamoussoukro, the political capital.
+The city lies approximately 380 kilometers (236 miles) to the northwest of Abidjan, the financial capital, and roughly 140 kilometers (87 miles) west of Yamoussoukro, the political capital.
 This positioning makes Daloa a crossroads for trade and travel inside the interior.

 Home to Bété and Gouro people; established social structures and trade networks.